seeralans/noty-vt/areas/nssde.typ

 we set out to analyse in the first place.

-The weak-noise SDE is already the result of retaining terms to second order in the noise amplitude.
+The weak-noise SDE is already the result of retaining terms to second order in the noise coefficient.
 Consistency demands that $epsilon$ be preserved throughout the analysis, including in the treatment of the fast variable.